awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 ## Docker Images<a name="docker-images"></a>

-The single container and multicontainer Docker configuration for Elastic Beanstalk support the use of Docker images stored in a public or private online image repository\.
+The single container and multicontainer Docker platforms for Elastic Beanstalk support the use of Docker images stored in a public or private online image repository\.

 Specify images by name in `Dockerrun.aws.json`\.
 Note these conventions:
 + Images in official repositories on Docker Hub use a single name \(for example, `ubuntu` or `mongo`\)\.